Your go-to guide to mastering your in-person market experience

 As usual, October is flying by and before you know it we’ll all be wrapping gifts and watching Elf a million times!
+Time to think of shipping deadlines and ordering supplies to cover your production.

 The tide definitely turned toward online shopping last year and will continue this holiday season.
 Hopefully by now you’ve solidified your marketing plan and have a good idea of how much inventory you’ll need.
 Maybe you’ve even taken holiday photos of your products – go you!